knockout/knockout/documentation/computedObservables.md

 * `isActive()` --- Returns whether the computed observable may be updated in the future.
 A computed observable is inactive if it has no dependencies.
 * `peek()` --- Returns the current value of the computed observable without creating a dependency (see the section above on [`peek`](#controlling_dependencies_using_peek)).
 * `subscribe( callback [,callbackTarget, event] )` --- Registers a [manual subscription](observables.html#explicitly_subscribing_to_observables) to be notified of changes to the computed observable.

-# What happened to dependent observables?

-Prior to Knockout 2.0, computed observables were known as *dependent observables*.
-With version 2.0, we decided to rename `ko.dependentObservable` to `ko.computed` because it is easier to explain, say, and type.
-But don't worry: this won't break any existing code.
-At runtime, `ko.dependentObservable` refers to the same function instance as `ko.computed` --- the two are equivalent.